 Haywire Custom Shop 8 Point Gig Ready Tune Up

 Has your guitar become a little difficult to play sometimes?
 Does it sound,”out of tune”?
 Are the strings too high off the neck?
 Is the neck warped or bowed?
-Are the tuning gears difficult to turn?
-Are moving parts rusty?
-It could be that your guitar needs a tune up!
+Are the tuning gears difficult to turn due to, rusty moving parts ?
+Probably?
+It seems like, that your guitar needs a guitar tune up!

 A hard to play guitar could be a roadblock to your success as a musician, so if you want your guitar to play better and faster, let Haywire prep your guitar with our ” 8 Point Gig Ready Process”.